 Electrify America Solar Glow™ 1 Project

 At its maximum, the new solar plant is anticipated to produce 75 Megawatts (MW), or 225,000 Megawatt-hours annually.
-The 100% renewable energy produced yearly is expected to balance the power provided annually to Electrify America’s customers via its massive network.
+The 100% renewable energy made yearly is expected to balance the power provided annually to Electrify America’s customers via its massive network.
 By the middle of 2023, the solar plant is expected to be operational.

-Electrify America will support the vital sustainability aim of “additionality” by becoming the most prominent open network in North America to participate in a VPPA, which means that this agreement would result in fresh, additional renewable energy generation.
+Electrify America will support the vital sustainability aim of “additionality” by becoming the most prominent open network in North America to participate in a VPPA, which means that this agreement would result in new, additional renewable energy generation.

 Moving away from the standard practice of purchasing environmental certificates from a third-party supplier on an unbundled basis, which does less to support additional renewable energy generation, Electrify America is buying and retiring all bundled environmental credentials connected with the new solar project over 15 years.